Lost-Outpost/dragonborn/README.md

 This modlist can be played on Steam Deck and special care has been taken to make sure performance is acceptable there.
 You can view the steam deck install instructions [here](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Skyrim-Dragonborn) after you finish the normal install.

+## Skyrim GOG

+This modlist can be played on the GOG version of Skyrim.
+You will need to do a couple of extra steps which are listed [here](GOG.md)

 # Updating

 If this Modlist receives an update, please check the [changelog](CHANGELOG.md) before doing anything.
 Always backup your saves or start a new game after updating.